 We’ve made this dozens of times since my sis sent me the recipe and my kids seriously think it is the coolest thing in the world that we can have cake on the table in less than 3 minutes.
 Actually, so do I.

 And for those who also cringe at “baking” anything in the microwave – I promise, this is really delicious.
 BUT (there’s always a but), eat it immediately and err on the side of underbaking it a bit.
 The texture gets a little weird after sitting for a while.
 In our house, it doesn’t sit around long at all, if you know what I mean, but there you have the disclaimer anyway.

-Note: For a PB variation, try subbing peanut butter for the nutella.
+For a PB Variation: try subbing peanut butter for the Nutella.
 If you aren't a fan of either, simply leave it out.
-Err on the side of under-microwaving slightly and eat it immediately.
+Serving: err on the side of under-microwaving slightly and eat it immediately.
 The texture gets a bit spongy and weird upon sitting.